hauze-v/web-dev/mdn-css/css-building-blocks/css-selectors/NOTES.md

 However, I could also combine these into a selector list, by adding a comma between them.
 White space is valid before and after a comma so you might find the selectors more readable if each is on a new line.

 When you group selectors in this way, if any selector is invalid the whole rule will be ignored.

+## Types of Selectors ##
+There are a few different groupings of selectors, and knowing which type of selector you might need will help you to find the right tool for the job.
+In this article's subarticles we will look at the different groups of selectors in more detail.

+--- TYPE, CLASS, AND ID SELECTORS ---
+This group includes selectors that target an HTML element such as an <h1>

+It also includes selectors which target a class,

+or, an ID.

+--- ATTRIBUTE SELECTORS ---
+This group of selectors gives you different ways to select elements based on the presence of a certain attribute on an element.

+Or even make a selection based on the presence of an attribute with a particular value.

+--- PSEUDO-CLASSES AND PSEUDO-ELEMENTS ---
+This group of selectors includes pseduo-classes, which style certain states of an element.
+The :hover pseudo-class for example selects an element only when it is being hovered by the mouse pointer.

+It also includes pseudo-elements, which select a certain part of an element rather than the element itself.
+For example, ::first-line always selects the first line of text insdie an element (a <p> for example), acting as if a <span> was wrapped around the first formatted line and then selected

+--- COMBINATORS ---
+The final group of selectors combine other selectors in order to target elements within our documents.
+The following for example selects paragraphs that are direct children of <article> elements using the child combinator (>)